Remembering Tony Allen, a bonafide African music hero

 That level of skill was due, in part, to absorbing influences and years of practice.
 Allen was a self-confessed acolyte of Jazz legends such as Art Blakey, Max Roach and Philly Joe Jones, and he credited them for nurturing his understanding of the extensive use of hi-hats since the drummers at home mostly kept them “close.”
 He also noted that practising on pillows, on inspiration from Jazz drummer Frank Butler, helped his flexibility.
 Relying on his innovative, keen-eyed approach to drumming, all of that came together to make a unique and seminal style, which subsequently became the Afrobeat trademark.

-After about fifteen years of working with Fela—he was a member of the mid to late ‘60s Highlife-Jazz band, Koola Lobitos—Tony Allen exited his role as drummer and musical director of Africa ‘70 in 1979, and he briefly returned in 1980 for ‘Music of Many Colours’, Fela’s joint album with soul artist Roy Ayers.
+After about fifteen years of working with Fela—he was also a member of the mid to late ‘60s Highlife-Jazz band, Koola Lobitos—Tony Allen exited his role as drummer and musical director of Africa ‘70 in 1979, and he briefly returned in 1980 for ‘Music of Many Colours’, Fela’s joint album with the American soul artist Roy Ayers.
 In the years after his departure, Allen worked with several other African artists, including King Sunny Ade, and he also released his own albums; ‘No Accommodation in Lagos, No Discrimination’, on which he was backed by Africa ’70, and ‘Nepa (Never Expect Power Always)’, the first of several projects with the collective he formed, The Afro Messengers.

 Continuing in the lineage of his previous works, Tony Allen’s music was socially inclined, sans the militant edge of Fela.
 Addressing the state’s infamous traffic jams and the exorbitant cost of housing, “No Accommodation” speaks to a Lagos reality that remains prevalent, while “Nepa” mocks Nigeria’s shoddy power supply, an issue that has remained unchanged even with several name changes to the country’s power generation body.